 LEED – or Leadership in Energy & Environmental Design – is an internationally recognized green building certification system and standard.
 It delivers third-party verification that a space was designed and built using best-in-class strategies to address its entire life cycle.

-Developed by the U.S. Green Building Council (USGBC), of which GBA is a chapter, LEED provides building owners and operators with a concise framework for identifying and implementing practical and measurable green building design, construction, operations, and maintenance solutions.
+Developed by the U.S. Green Building Council (USGBC), LEED provides building owners and operators with a concise framework for identifying and implementing practical and measurable green building design, construction, operations, and maintenance solutions.
 LEED can be applied to all building types – and even to entire neighborhoods.

 LEED can be referred to in two different ways: as it relates to buildings and as it relates to people.
 Buildings can be LEED-certified and people can be LEED-accredited (meaning they hold LEED credentials).
 Below are some examples to help clarify this distinction: